 Desired output formats

-- Relive personal viewer experience through VR headset.
+Relive personal viewer experience through a VR headset.

 How to test your VR app